CovertLab/wcEcoli/environment/README.md

       `> ENVIRONMENT_ANIMATION=1 python -m environment.boot --type lattice --id lattice`

-   2. Now start a Cell agent in a new tab:
+5. Now start a Cell agent in a new tab:

     `> python -m environment.boot --type ecoli --id 1 --outer-id lattice`

-5. Start as many cells as desired, each with its own unique id (agent name), and each in a separate terminal tab.
+   You'll see messages like this one from the Cell agent to the Environment agent, declaring itself to the environment and giving its current state:

-You will see a message sent from the newly initialized simulation on the `environment_listen` topic:
+   `<-- environment-receive (CELL_DECLARE) [1]: {"inner_id": "1", "agent_config": {...}, "state": {"volume": 1.2, "environment_change": {}}, "event": "CELL_DECLARE", "agent_id": "lattice"}`

-   `<-- environment_listen: {'event': 'SIMULATION_INITIALIZED', 'id': '1'}`
+   In turn, the cell will receive messages like this:

-   and in the environment tab you will see it has received a message from the new Cell simulation:
+   `--> cell-receive (ENVIRONMENT_SYNCHRONIZE) [1]: {u'inner_id': u'1', u'state': {u'time': 0}, u'outer_id': u'lattice', u'event': u'ENVIRONMENT_SYNCHRONIZE'}`

-   `--> environment_listen: {u'event': u'SIMULATION_INITIALIZED', u'id': u'1'}`
+6. Start as many cells as desired, each with its own unique id (agent name), and each in a separate terminal tab.

-6. Finally, run this in a separate "command" tab to start the simulation clock:
+7. Finally, run `trigger` in a separate "command" tab to start the simulation clock:

    `> python -m environment.control trigger --id lattice`

-7. To stop the simulation, run `shutdown` in the command tab:
+8. To stop the simulation, run `shutdown` in the command tab:

    `> python -m environment.control shutdown --id lattice`